Higher order Schrodinger and Hartree-Fock equations: Higher-order Schr o dinger equations with an external potential

-It is proved in \cite{Carles12} that equations \eqref{eq:pot} have a unique solution without external potential, and for a bounded or linear (in $x$) potential $V$.
-The main objective of this section is to prove that this is also true with a Coulomb potential.
+It is proved in \cite{CaMo12} that equations \eqref{eq:pot} have a unique solution without external potential, and for a bounded or linear (in $x$) potential $V$.
+On the other hand, for a harmonic potential, the flow associated to \eqref{eq:pot} is not well-defined for $J=2$.

+The first main objective of this section is to prove that if one sticks to \emph{odd} values of $J$, then the flow associated to \eqref{eq:pot} is well-defined with $V$ a harmonic-oscillator potential.
+Then we consider the presence of a Coulomb potential.